Is Life Insurance Tax Deductible?

 Permanent life insurance cash value may be tax-deferred

 Permanent life insurance policies, for example, feature a cash accumulation component in addition to coverage for your entire life.
 Cash value in a life insurance policy grows over time, and taxes are deferred on the growth.
 Once your cash value has grown it can be used as collateral on a loan, to pay for college, a house or even your premium payments1.
 If you surrender your policy, your cash value will typically be tax free up to your “basis”, or the amount of money that reflects your total premium payments.
 Any amount above the basis is considered a gain and would be taxed as ordinary income.
-Whole life, variable life and universal life are some of the most common types of cash value life insurance.
+Whole life and universal life are common types of cash value life insurance.

-Permanent life insurance dividends are typically tax-free
+Permanent life insurance dividends are typically tax free

 Generally, cash dividends2 received from a life insurance policy are also tax free and don’t need to be reported as income, so long as the amount doesn't exceed the net premiums you’ve paid on the policy.
-That’s because dividends are considered a return of policy premiums – you paid too much, so you get your money back.
+That’s because dividends are considered a return of policy premiums—you paid too much, so you get your money back.

 Life insurance death benefits may be tax-free for beneficiaries